Geology of Hong Kong: Lion Rock and Kowloon Granite

 Lion rock is located on the north of Kowloon Peninsula.
-Its appearance resembles a laid down lion which is often used as a city symbol and landmark of Hong Kong.
-The Lion Rock is part of the Kowloon granite that covers Kowloon, Victoria Harbour and northern Hong Kong Island.
-The middle part of the Kowloon granite was subjected to heavier weathering, forming the Victoria Harbour, where Hong Kong started its development.
-To the north of Kowloon, granite formed the Lion Rock, and hills lining up along the northern boundary of Kowloon.
-Most of the buildings on the two sides of Victoria Harbour are sitting on the Kowloon granite.
+Its name is derived from a superficial resemblance to a lion laying down, and is often used as a city symbol and landmark of Hong Kong.
+Lion rock is composed of the granite that covers Kowloon, Victoria Harbour and northern Hong Kong Island.
+The middle part of the Kowloon granite was subjected to heavier weathering, forming the Victoria Harbour.
+To the north of Kowloon, granite rock formed the Lion rock and hills lining up along the northern boundary of Kowloon.
+Most of the buildings on the two sides of Victoria Harbour sit on the Kowloon granite.

 The Kowloon granite exhibits a circular shape surrounding Victoria Harbour, and is surrounded by volcanic rocks.
-The volcanic rocks are oriented in a way such that they are surrounding the circular Kowloon granite.
-During early Cretaceous period, a ball shaped magma rose.
-It pushed and deformed the surrounding volcanic rocks outwards and formed the interesting orientations of its surrounding volcanic rocks.
+The volcanic rocks are oriented in such a way that they surround the circular Kowloon granite.
+During Early Cretaceous period, a ball shaped mass of magma rose, pushing and deforming the surrounding volcanic rocks outwards and forming the various interesting orientations of the surrounding volcanic rock.

 circular shaped granitic rock (marked by dashed lines) is surrounded by deformed volcanic rocks with interesting strikes that resemble the shape of the granite.
 The red symbols are dip strike symbols.

-Sedimentary rock
+Sedimentary Rock

-The sedimentary rock that makes up around 15% of Hong Kong land surface formed by deposition of alluvial sediments, such as sand, mud, the exoskeletons of marine plankton, and pebbles.
-As sediments were continually deposited, the older layers were compressed by the weight of overlying younger layers into sedimentary rock.
-Since sediments always deposit in horizontal layers, any observable deformations, such as folds, record tectonic activities.
+The sedimentary rock that makes up around 15% of Hong Kong's terrestrial surface formed through the deposition of alluvial sediments such as sand, mud, the remains of marine plankton, and pebbles.
+As these sediments were continually deposited, older layers were compressed by the weight of overlying younger layers, forming sedimentary rock.
+Since sediments always deposit in horizontal layers, any observable deformations— such as folds— record tectonic activities.

 Fossils are often better preserved in sedimentary rocks.
-In Hong Kong, the oldest, dateable sedimentary rocks come from the Devonian period (~416 Mya), containing Placoderm (a Devonian fish) fossils, discovered in Bluff Head formation in northeast New Territories.
+In Hong Kong, the oldest dateable sedimentary rocks come from the Devonian period (~416 Mya), containing placoderm (a Devonian fish) fossils discovered in the Bluff Head formation in northeastern New Territories.
 The youngest sedimentary formations date to the Paleogene (~50 Mya) in Tung Ping Chau in northeast Hong Kong.